jacobjerryarackal/gims/docs/PRD.md

 ## 8. Risks and How We Handle Them

 ### Assumptions We're Making
-- The AI model service (OpenAI) will be available during the hackathon
+- The AI model service (Groq) will be available
 - We're building for a single demo user initially
 - Conversations are in English
 - Users explicitly consent to memory storage